 With a website that comes in multiple languages, you improve your chances of getting found in a search.
 Google Search alone is available in 123 languages.
 The majority of people use their native language when they perform their searches.
 We’re not saying that your website should be localized for all 123 languages, but it should at least be available in the major languages around the world or at least the ones that are most relevant to your company.
 Most people who are bilingual or multilingual will often speak one major language and one or two others that aren’t so common.
 Surprisingly to many, English is not always one of the main languages that many multilingual people speak.

 By limiting your website to one language, you’re also limiting exposure to your company.
 When your site is available in multiple languages, you attract the attention of an international market.
 You also become identified as a global brand, which elevates your status and improves your reputation.
-Consumers tend to trust global brands more than ones are only known locally.
+Consumers tend to trust global brands more than ones that are only known locally.

 The goal of marketing is to gain more customers and develop relationships.
 By having a website that is available in multiple languages, you can attract new customers and tap into a whole new market that you would have had trouble engaging with if your website was stuck with just one language.

 As mentioned, you don’t need to offer all the languages of the world on your website.
-Your own market research will allow you to identify which key languages are most relevant to your industry.
+Your market research will allow you to identify which key languages are most relevant to your industry.
 The website translation service you work with to globalize your website will assess your language goals, develop a plan to help you increase engagement, and meet your business goals.